 Thomas E. Kerns Elementary serves children from 5 year-old-kindergarten through fifth grade.
 It is also home to a LD/SC Neuro class, EM-Neuro Intermediate class and an EM-Neuro Primary class.
 Because a high percentage of our student population qualify for free or reduced lunch our school has universal free meals.
-According to the 45th day report, Thomas E. Kerns Elementary currently houses 646 students who are divided among 38 homerooms with full time highly qualified teachers.
-Additionally, the school has a School Counselor, two Instructional Coaches, a Literacy Specialist, a Title One Facilitator, a Social Worker, a Parent Involvement Coordinator, a Human Services Coordinator I, and a Behavior Intervention Specialist.
-Other staff members include one full time and two part time speech pathologist, one full time and one part time ESOL teacher, three resource teachers (one who is part time), three full time and one part time interventionists, science lab teacher, media specialist, computer lab teacher, two music teachers, two PE teachers, and two art teachers.
+According to the 45th day report, Thomas E. Kerns Elementary currently houses 675 students who are divided among 40 homerooms with full time highly qualified teachers.
+Additionally, the school has a School Counselor, two Instructional Coaches, a Literacy Specialist, a Title One Facilitator, a Social Worker, a Parent Involvement Coordinator, a Human Services Coordinator I, and a Human Services Specialist I. Other staff members include one full time and one part time speech pathologist, an ESOL teacher, three resource teachers (one who is part time), a kindergarten interventionist, a third grade interventionist, media specialist, computer lab teacher, two music teachers, two PE teachers, and two art teachers.
 Our facility consists of 42 classrooms, a media center, a computer lab, a music room, art room, a cafeteria, a science lab and a multi-purpose room.
 In addition, each grade level has a conference room and a storage room.
 The school has a capacity to serve 800 students.

 The school colors are red and white.
 The mascot is the Wildcat.
 The school motto is: "CATCH the Wildcat Spirit!"
 The student discipline system incorporates the philosophy of Positive Based Intervention Supports (PBIS).
 Our system teaches students expectations of Performing with the Understanding of Respect and Responsibility (PURR).
-Our students participate in many school-wide activities throughout the year such as Red Ribbon Week, Jump Rope for Heart, Pennies for Pasta, cold weather clothing drive, pop-tabs for the Ronald McDonald House, a Walk around school, and Field Day.
+Students earn PURR paws and classes earn WOWs for demonstrating expected behavior in the defined areas of the school.
+Our students participate in many school-wide activities throughout the year such as Red Ribbon Week, Jump Rope for Heart, Pennies for Pasta, cold weather clothing drive, Go Green Recycling, pop-tabs for the Ronald McDonald House, a Leap into Leap year Walk, March Math Fact Madness Competition, and Field Day.

 Our Leadership Team consists of the Principal, Assistant Principal, two Instructional Coaches, and the Title I Facilitator.
 These staff members observe in the classrooms and provide feedback to support instruction.
-Our principal, Dr. Mark Adams, has been an administrator in our school district for 1 year.
-He has a Ph.
-D. in Educational Administration from the University of South Carolina.
-He served as a school principal in Laurens County prior to coming to Greenville.
-Our Assistant Principal, Mrs.

-Lakeshia Rainey, has a B.S. in Elementary Education, M.A. in Counseling and a M.S in Elementary Administration.
-She has been in the education field for 16 years now.
+Our principal, Mrs. Judith E. Mulkey, has been an administrator in our school district for 27 years and spent eighteen of them as principal of four other schools.
+She has a Masters degree in Elementary Administration and Leadership from Furman University.
+She also spent two years developing an Arts program at one of the district's magnet academies.
+Our Assistant Principal, Mrs. Lakeshia Rainey, has a B.S. in Elementary Education, M.A. in Counseling and a M.S in Elementary Administration.
+She has been in the education field for 15 years now.
 Prior to becoming an Administrator, she taught first and fourth grade in Greenville County.
-She began her role as Assistant Principal at Thomas E. Kerns last year.
+She began her role as Assistant Principal at Thomas E. Kerns this year.